Sunderland Lease Extension - Free Consultation

 Godiva Mortgages A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Leeds Building Society 85 years remaining from the start of the mortgage.

-Royal Bank of Scotland Mortgage term plus 30 years.
+National Westminster Bank Mortgage term plus 30 years.

 What makes us experts in Sunderland lease extensions?

-Sunderland Lease Extension Case Studies:
+Sunderland Lease Extension Case Summaries:

-Anna, Sunderland, Tyne And Wear,
+Luke, Sunderland, Tyne And Wear,

 Sunderland case: